Itineraries 2day

 Currently, the 6th and 7th floors of Shintenchi Plaza do not have active businesses.

-In 2025, Okonomimura celebrates its 60th anniversary — carrying forward a legacy of survival, ingenuity, community, love and joy from the survivors of the unimaginable.
+In 2025, Okonomimura celebrated its 60th anniversary — carrying forward a legacy of survival, ingenuity, community, love and joy from the survivors of the unimaginable.

 If your travel plans don’t take you into downtown Hiroshima, and you still want to try Hiroshima style okonomiyaki, there are many options around Hiroshima Station, like Rei-chan, a Shintenchi original shop, located on the 1st floor of the station’s Ekie Dining area.
 And then there is Okonomi Story Ekimae Hiroba, a modern recreation of the old okonomiyaki street food stands.
 It can be found on the 6th floor of the Hiroshima Full Focus Building across from Hiroshima Station.